Luz Nereida Vélez: Television career

 Vélez lived in Pittsburgh, Pennsylvania for a period.
 She wanted to enroll at Syracuse University, but decided, during a vacation trip to Puerto Rico, to telephone WAPA-TV from San Juan's airport and ask if there were any internships available.
 During the drive from Isla Verde International Airport in San Juan, to her hometown of Mayagüez, Vélez told her father to detour and make a stop at the WAPA-TV building.
 There, she was interviewed by their news director, Bill Perez.
 She was offered a screen test and soon she was contracted by the station, becoming the first woman to present news for WAPA.

 In 1978, at the age of 23, Vélez joined NotiCentro 4 as a television news reporter.
 She soon became a celebrity in Puerto Rico.
 Originally, she worked the show's afternoon and nightly editions, then, once a morning edition (NotiCentro al Amanecer) was launched, she also began working on that.
 As of 2022, Velez had spent 48 years as a television newscaster.

+On May 16, 2023, she was honored at Noticentro 4 for her 45 years on that show.

 Award

-On June 13, 2022, Vélez, along with Sylvia Gomez, Cyd Marie Fleming and Eddie Miro (who received a Gold Circle Award for his fifty years on Puerto Rican television) was recognized with a Silver Circle Emmy award for her 48 years as a television reporter.
+On June 13, 2022, Vélez, along with Sylvia Gómez, Cyd Marie Fleming and Eddie Miró (who received a Gold Circle Award for his fifty years on Puerto Rican television) was recognized with a Silver Circle Emmy award for her 48 years as a television reporter.